raulshma/tech-ticker/docs/Documentation.md

 ## 📝 Documentation Update Summary

-**Last Updated:** June 28, 2025
+**Last Updated:** June 29, 2025
-**Version:** 2.1
+**Version:** 2.2
 **Status:** Current and Accurate

-This documentation has been updated to reflect the current state of the TechTicker application as of June 2025.
+This documentation has been updated to reflect the current state of the TechTicker application as of July 2025.
 All features described are fully implemented and operational.
 Key updates include:

 **✅ Recently Completed Features:**
+- Dedicated ProxyConfigurations table with advanced proxy analytics, health, and usage tracking
+- AlertHistories table for comprehensive alert trigger and notification audit trails
+- AlertType field on AlertRules for categorization and extensibility
+- ProxyId and ProxyUsed fields in ScraperRunLogs for detailed proxy usage tracking
 - Comprehensive proxy management system with bulk operations
 - Advanced testing infrastructure with 230+ test cases covering all critical components
 - Real-time performance monitoring and analytics dashboards